 The meaning was clear, if Aston surrendered then he and his men would be spared.
 If not then the rules of law permitted him to take the lives of all those under arms

 Aston declined to respond to Cromwell’s summons informing his Officers that:

 “Anyone that can capture Drogheda can capture Hell itself.”

 The following day the walls of Drogheda began to crumble under the intense bombardment of Cromwell’s siege guns and Aston’s faith in the town’s defences along with them.
-By late afternoon the breach had been made and Cromwell ordered the assault to begin but against expectations it was repulsed with heavy loss of life.
+By late afternoon the breach had been made and Cromwell ordered the assault to begin but it was not a success and was repulsed with heavy loss of life.
 Angered by the setback and the death of so many of his soldiers Cromwell led the second assault in person.

-Clambering over the bodies of fallen comrades Cromwell charged into the town at the head of 6,000 men and again the fighting was intense but outnumbered and outgunned the defenders had little choice but to yield ground.
-Only now with defeat looming did the Royalists begin to throw down their arms and give themselves up but Sir Arthur Aston remained defiant and refused to give a general order of surrender.
+Clambering over the bodies of fallen comrades Cromwell charged into the town at the head of 6,000 men.
+The fighting was intense but outnumbered and outgunned the defenders had little choice but to yield ground.
+With defeat inevitable the Royalists began to throw down their arms and give themselves up but Sir Arthur Aston remained defiant and refused to give a general order of surrender.
 Instead, with around 250 men he withdrew to Millmount Fort on the southern edge of the town.